sagnikghosh03/sagnikghosh03/README.md

 ![](https://komarev.com/ghpvc/?username=sagnikghosh03)

-A detail oriented with **problem solving mindset** and a passion for uncovering actionable insights and delivering data-driven solutions.

-**_I think no matter how hard the past is, you can always begin again and I believe every day is a chance to begin again.
-The only goal is to become better than yesterday..._**
+Driven by a passion for data and an unyielding curiosity about its power, I am a certified Google Data Analytics Professional with a strong foundation in data analysis.
+My goal is to excel as a Data Analyst or Data Scientist, leveraging insights to drive informed decision-making.

 <h3 align="left">Connect with me:</h3>